These are my top tips for the best mindfulness, spiritual and yoga content writing, based on my experience as a freelance writer for hire.

 - To learn more about this I recommend reading Act-On’s guide.

-As a freelance writer in Hamilton Ontario, when I’m hired I get the first draft done day one, two at the latest.
+As a freelance yoga writer, when I’m hired I get the first draft done day one, two at the latest.
 The rest is editing.

 Sit down at your computer and type, even if what you are typing seems like garbage.
 90% of writing is editing.
 All that matters in the first draft is that you get the core ideas, arguments, facts and points onto the page.
 The real artistry happens thereafter.

-Every professional freelance writer for hire knows that good writing is good editing.
+Every professional freelance writer knows that good writing is good editing.
 The more you edit, the better your writing will be.

-When it comes to editing, you should feel free to be brutal with your own work.
+When it comes to editing yoga content you should feel free to be brutal with your own work.

 Here are a few tips for editing: